COMP2160-Game-Development/Prac-04/README.md

 For SpawnTower, we want to set the Action Type to Button and the Binding's path to Path > Mouse > Left Button.

 Create a TowerSpawner Monobehaviour and add these Input Actions.
 Remember to Enable them both.
 Similar to Week 2, we will be handling the Mouse Position using polling and the Left-Click using events.
 Go ahead and set-up an event delegate for left-click now.
-If you can't remember how to do this, check the Week 2 sheet or ask your tutor for a hand.
+If you can't remember how to do this, check the Week 2 sheet or ask your demonstrator for a hand.

 ### Using the mouse position
 The mouse position input will return a 2D vector of screen coordinates.
 What we want to do is convert this into a 3D coordinate on our game's map, which is where we will spawn our Tower Prefab.
 Firstly, we need to convert our Vector2 into a Vector3 so we can use it in 3D space.
 Doing this will look something like this (depending on what you named your InputActions):